blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - Horse nomads of Mongolian Steppe ransacked Qin dynasty
 - Xiongu confederacy appears in Mongolian Steppe?
 - The Greek Kingdoms (Hellenistic Kingdoms) are all now Hellenistic
+	- 140 BC: Hasmonian Dynasty takes control over Judea
+	- 37 BC: Herodian Kingdom succeeds it
+	- 4 BC: When Herod died, his kingdom was inherited by his four sons to form the Herodian tetrarchy
 - Parthians leave Hellenistic Empire
-- Judea leaves the Hellenistic Empire
+- 6 AD: Kingdom of Judea becomes an independent state in the Hellenistic Empire
 - Parthians conquer a part of the Hellenistic Empire (East Central Asia) to form Parthian Empire
 - Roman Empire captured the entire Mediterranean belt
 - Roman Empire took a part of the Kingdom of Judea